Catarrh/Mucus

 Cuts

-Refer to Urgent Care or A&E
+Urgent Care or A&E

-If the patients thinks they need stitches refer to Urgent Care/A&E
+If the patients thinks they need stitches refer to Urgent Care/A&E.

 Cyst